-The new subject was introduced in September 2016 in 41 schools participating in an initial subject pilot and will be examined for the first time in 2018.
-The examination in the new subject will be limited to students of the pilot schools at the 2018 and 2019 Leaving Certificate examinations.
+The new subject was first introduced in September 2016 to 41 schools participating in an initial subject pilot.
 The subject assessment consists of a final written examination worth 80% of the marks and a coursework component, a Citizenship Project Report to be completed under the supervision of the class teacher, worth 20% of the marks available for the subject.
 The Citizenship Project titles are common to Higher and Ordinary Level.

 A Learning Path is a feature on Scoilnet that enables teachers to select and organise resources from the Scoilnet site into a sequence and share it with their peers or students.

 Each Learning Path generates a unique url that can be easily shared or posted on the school website or blog.
 Learning Paths are also available as PDF.

 Politics & Society teacher, Grainne McKeever, has shared her series of podcasts with an accompanying resource pack.
 She hopes the pack will inspire some future philosophers, whether in the fields of law, politics, sociology, economics, anthropology, or at the very least give you some interesting food for thought.

 Teachers can share Politics & Society resources on Scoilnet using their Scoilnet account.
 Resources shared on Scoilnet can be refined by the Politics & Society topics, contributor, format and best rated or most viewed.

 Teachers of the new Politics and Society subject can also access a dedicated subject forum to share ideas and experiences.
 To access the forum, Politics and Society teachers need to sign into their Scoilnet account.

 The forum is broken down into categories reflecting each strand of the curriculum.